michealdayo64/portfolio_and_blog/README.md

 # portfolio_and_blog
 This a portfolio blog built using python, django, json, postgresql, html, css, javascript.
 In this project, i was able to upload my project and also talk about.
 Users can also comment on project viewed.
 There is also blogging system where users can read article and comment on article.
-Images and some features of the system is shown below.
+Images and some features of the system is shown below...

 1. Home Page
 ![Screen Shot 2023-06-14 at 1 31 44 AM](https://github.com/michealdayo64/portfolio_and_blog/assets/55289122/77a99b24-4a40-4523-ab77-e3ce0dcc5a2a)